Creamy Coconut Curry Sauce with Seared Sea Scallops

 Green curry paste tends to be the spiciest of the three, thanks in part to the fresh, fiery green chilies.
 Red curry paste is somewhere in the middle, but still packs some heat, while yellow curry paste is the most mild of the three.

-While takeout is only ever a call away, we can’t help but favor the clean, simple ingredients in our homemade Thai red curry.
+While takeout is only ever a call away, I can’t help but favor the clean, simple ingredients in this easy red curry sauce.
 You’ll be surprised by how much depth of flavor can be built in such a short amount of time!

-If you make this Simple Thai Curry recipe, please let us know by leaving a rating and review below.
+If you make this Thai Curry with Scallops recipe, please let me know by leaving a rating and review below!

 For more Asian-inspired meals, check out the following: